undisbeliever/terrific-audio-driver/README.md

     * Detune
     * Left/right channel invert (if the audio mode is set to Surround)
     * Commands for editing the echo buffer parameters in the middle of a song
- * ca65, 64tass and pvsneslib APIs
+ * ca65, pvsneslib, 64tass and asar APIs
     * The API is asynchronous to minimise impact on the entity/mainloop code.
     * Audio data can be loaded across multiple frames (`Tad_Process` calls).
     * Audio data is loaded through a `LoadAudioData` callback, simplifying integration with